grocy/grocy-desktop/README.md

 See the status bar for information about the URLs.

 ## User data synchronization
-If you want to have grocy-desktop on more than one machine, you can enable the synchronization of all user data via `File -> Enable user data synchronization`.
+If you want to have grocy-desktop on more than one machine, you can enable synchronization of all user data via `File -> Enable user data synchronization`.
 All user data will be exported to the selected directory an closing the application and restored on application start (e. g. use any cloud-synced directory for that).

 ## Things worth to know